How to make a DIY Jigsaw Table (Step by Step Guide)

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.

-Drill 4 ø6mm holes in the corners of the stand and cut a hexagon for a screw head.
+Drill 4 ø6mm holes in the corners of the stand and cut a hexagon for the screw head.

-Drill 2 ø6mm holes on the center line (between the aluminum guide rails) and insert a t-nut on the opposite (bottom) side.
-Use a Forstner bit to make them flush with the surface.
+Drill 2 ø6mm holes on the center line (between the aluminum guide rails) and insert a t-nut on the opposite side of the attachment.
+Make sure they are flush with the surface.

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.